 Master of Architecture

-Candidates holding an accredited 5-year B. Arch. or accredited M. Arch. pursue the M Arch in High Performance Building a 1 year post-professional M. Arch.
+Candidates holding an accredited 5-year B Arch or accredited M Arch pursue the Master of Architecture in High Performance Building a 1 year post-professional M. Arch.
 This program offers the opportunity to pursue a concentrated course of study in high-performance building design at the University of Washington Department of Architecture.
 The program is structured around a self-directed research project and a blend of electives and required courses that draw primarily from offerings in building science and design computing.

 In the United States, most state registration boards require a degree from an accredited professional degree program as a prerequisite for licensure.
 The National Architectural Accrediting Board (NAAB), which is the sole agency authorized to accredit U.S. professional degree programs in architecture, recognizes three types of degrees: the Bachelor of Architecture, the Master of Architecture, and the Doctor of Architecture.
 A program may be granted a 6-year, 3-year, or 2-year term of accreditation, depending on the extent of its conformance with established educational standards.